-Attendance benefits: Various cash benefits and services are provided if the insured requires the constant attendance of others to perform daily functions.
-Cash benefits are &62.73 an hour for care provided at home by a professional, &25 an hour for care provided at home by a relative or friend, and &45.66 an hour for care provided in an institution.
+Attendance benefits: €66.43 an hour is paid for care provided at home by a professional, €25 for care provided at home by a relative or friend, and €48.86 an hour for care provided in an institution.

-Maternity benefit: 100% of the insured's average daily covered earnings is paid for eight weeks before and eight weeks after the expected date of childbirth (12 weeks in the case of a premature birth, multiple births, or if the mother is breastfeeding her child).
+Maternity benefit: 100% of the insured's average daily covered earnings is paid for eight weeks before and eight weeks after the expected date of childbirth (12 weeks after for a premature birth, multiple births, or if the mother is breastfeeding her child).